AGI-10 Press Release

 - Uncertain Spatiotemporal Logic for General Intelligence

-Nil Geisweiller, Ben Goertzel
+Nil Geisweiller, Ben Goertzel; video

 Session 6: Machine Learning, Chair: Josh Hall, 14:00 – 15:30